Although this post is part of my role as a Brand Ambassador for Simple Skincare, the opinions within are strictly my own.

 Stop washing your face in the morning – The best thing – the BEST THING – I stopped doing was washing my face twice a day.
 Honestly, unless you’re jogging in your sleep, you don’t really do enough to warrant a face cleansing.
 Here’s the drill: splash your face with water, then apply a gentle toner like Simple Skincare Soothing Cleansing Toner to your damp skin with cotton balls.
 Swipe them until the cotton balls come off clean.
 The toner is enough to set the pH balance of your skin, remove any debris and to help set your skin’s moisture balance.

 Use a day cream with glycerin AND vitamins – Honestly, worry about the heavy moisturizers in the winter.
-Right now, you need a moisturizer that will help your skin stay moisture balanced without tipping the scales too far in one direction.
-Simple Skincare Vital Vitamin Day Cream with SPF 15 is perfect.
+Right now, you need to know the Benefit of Glycerin for Lips, it will help your lips and your skin stay soft, balanced without tipping the scales too far in one direction.
 It has glycerin and is packed with Vitamins E and B3 to help make sure your oily zones are hydrated and the dry zones aren’t parched.

 Get yourself some blotting papers – Honestly, you WILL get shiny, particularly when it’s humid.
 Other than a mattifying sunscreen (which will help lessen the mirror-like shine from your T-zone), the best plan of attack is a package of blotting papers, applied gently to whatever’s ailing you.
 If you’ve forgotten your blotting papers, head to the bathroom and grab a clean toilet paper cover from the dispenser at the back of the toilet.
 It’s a genius trick, and yes, they will work.